 Field Description Seq (library sequence) Type a numeric value from 001 to 255 for like-copy like-load library types.
-Sequence number influences two functions: In build processing, sequence numbers that are assigned to like-copy library types determine the order of compile SYSLIB library concatenations, sequence numbers that are assigned to like-object, like-NCAL, and like-load library types determine the order of link edit SYSLIB library concatenations.
-In audit auto-resolve, sequence numbers that are assigned to like-source library types determine the order that stage and recompile jobs are submitted for file-tailoring, and sequence numbers that are assigned to like-order that relink jobs are submitted for file-tailoring.
+Sequence number influences two functions: In build processing, sequence numbers that are assigned to likecopy library types determine the order of compile SYSLIB library concatenations, sequence numbers that are assigned to likeobject, like- NCAL, and like-load library types determine the order of link edit SYSLIB library concatenations.
+In audit auto-resolve, sequence numbers that are assigned to like- source library types determine the order that stage and recompile jobs are submitted for file-tailoring, and sequence numbers that are assigned to like-load library types determine the order that relink jobs are submitted for file-tailoring.
 Sequence numbers can have a numeric value from 001 to 255 or blank, and there is no edit for unique values.
 Blank sequence numbers sort ahead of numeric values.
-When sequence numbers are blank, or when the same sequence number is assigned to library types with same like-type, the SYSLIB or audit auto resolve order is determined by how the library types are stored on the package master, which cannot be controlled by the administrator.
-Defer Y Defer allocation of the staging library for this types until the fist component of the type is staged or checked out.
-N Allocate the stage library for this type when the change package is created, even though there may never be any members of this library type in the package.
-Caution!
-A 'N' setting will always allocate a stage dataset even though that type may not be used.
+When sequence numbers are blank, or when the same sequence number is assigned to library types with same like- type, the SYSLIB or audit auto resolve order is determined by how the library types are stored on the package master, which cannot be controlled by the administrator.
+Defer Y - Defer allocation of the staging library for this types until the fist component of the type is staged or checked out.
+N - Allocate the stage library for this type when the change package is created, even though there may never be any members of this library type in the package.
+CAUTION!
+An 'N' setting will always allocate a stage dataset even though that type may not be used.
 Target Type Type a like-load, like-object, or like-NCAL target library type for each SRC or Like-SRC library type.
 Sel Opt Use this field to associate a library type with a ChangeMan ZMF selectable option that you have licensed.
 The behavior of the library type may require further definition in administration panels or ISPF skeletons.
-I=IMS D=Db2 displayed.
-The first time you access this panel for a library type, the panel is empty.
-This is an example of the panel after entering information for library type CPY.
+I=IMS D=Db2